eukarya-inc/reearth-plugin-place-finder/README.md

   - Browser：Google Chrome 117.0.5938.132

 ## License
-This plugin utilizes [Nominatim API of OpenStreetMap](https://nominatim.openstreetmap.org) so please read terms and condition when you use it.<br>
+This plugin utilizes [Nominatim API of OpenStreetMap](https://nominatim.openstreetmap.org) so please read terms and condition when you use it.
 [©️ OpenStreetMap](https://www.openstreetmap.org/copyright) /  [Open Database Licence version 1.0 (the ODbL)](https://opendatacommons.org/licenses/odbl/)